Power rates to soar for 5 years: manufacturers

 Aegent's analysis has been filed with the Ontario Energy Board as a submission relating to Hydro One's rate application, now before the board.

-Electricity consumers have already been hit with a cluster of price increases this year – many of them just showing up now on hydro bills.
+Electricity consumers have already been hit with a cluster of price increases this year – as rates began rising in May for many customers – many of them just showing up now on hydro bills.

-Householders who don't have retail contracts have seen their rates rise, whether they're on time of use rates or the two-tiered regulated price plan.
+Householders who don't have retail contracts have seen their rates rise, with the price of power jumping in some cases, whether they're on time of use rates or the two-tiered regulated price plan.

 A provincial "special purpose charge" has edged the price higher, and the HST has added a further 8 per cent.